 Applications for graduate study and supporting documents should be electronically submitted in time for evaluation in early December; members of under-represented groups are encouraged to apply.
-Admission to the program is based on college transcripts, letters of recommendation, research experience, and personal interviews.
+Admission to the program is based on college transcripts, letters of recommendation, personal statements, and interviews.
+GRE scores are not needed nor accepted.

 Application deadline: December 1

-To apply for admission, please complete the online application through the Apply Yourself System.
+To apply for admission, please complete the online application through Liaison/GradCAS.
 Additional requirements needed to complete your application to the Center for Neuroscience Graduate Training Program are listed below.

-- You must submit the names of three references with your application.
-These letters of recommendation must be from professors or research supervisors with whom you have studied or worked, preferably including those who have sponsored independent research in the laboratory.
+- Three Letters of Recommendation: These letters of recommendation must be from professors or research supervisors with whom you have studied or worked, preferably including those who have sponsored independent research in the laboratory.

-- Upload Undergraduate Transcripts: Please upload unofficial copies of your undergraduate transcript(s).
-Upload Graduate Transcripts: Please upload unofficial copies of your graduate transcript(s).
-Certified transcripts and translations of all undergraduate and graduate study will be required at the time of matriculation (upon enrollment).
-Students will be required to forward official transcripts and translations at the time of matriculation (upon enrollment.)
+- Unofficial Transcripts: Please upload unofficial copies of your undergraduate transcript(s) and any graduate transcript(s).
+Students will be required to forward certified transcripts and translations of all undergraduate and graduate study at the time of matriculation (upon enrollment.)

 A210 Langley Hall